thomthom/SKUI/README.md

 ## License

-See the `LICENSE` file.
-It is based on the MIT license, but includes extra requirements that require derived work to ensure it doesn't conflict with the original work.
+The library is licensed under the MIT license, but if you fork the project please ensure to change the root namespace so it doesn't conflict with the original work.

 # Requirements